errbotio/errbot/docs/user_guide/plugin_development/mentions.rst

 How to use it
 -------------

-Here is an example to listen to every mentions and reports them back on the chat.
+Here is an example to listen to every mention and report them back on the chat.

 .. code-block:: python